Wonderful views from the farm

 Kentmere Farm Camping Pods are based at Browfoot Farm, set in the beautiful Kentmere valley.
 We are 2 miles from the thriving village of Staveley, along a quiet country road.
 The farm is 500 acres and we work closely with Natural England under a Higher Level Stewardship to deliver responsible, environmental farming for our animals and land.

-We have a rare breed flock of White Faced Woodland sheep, some Swaledales, which are more common to Cumbria and some infamous Herdwicks, who we love but are expert escape artists.
-We also have hens and bantams.
+We have a rare breed flock of White Faced Woodland sheep, Swaledales, which are more common to Cumbria and some infamous Herdwicks, who are expert escape artists.

 Two types of wild deer roam across our fields.
 If you are lucky, you will spot Red deer, generally on the higher land and Roe deer, who live in woodland nearby.
-Other wildlife includes rabbits, weasels, foxes and badgers and the occasional hare.
-You may be very lucky and spot rare red squirrels .
+Other wildlife includes rabbits, weasels, foxes, badgers and hares.
+Sadly red squirrels are rarenow, but you may be lucky and spot one

 Environmental Work on the Farm